jackdewinter/pymarkdown/readme.md

 ## Bugs - General - Uncategorized

+- images, with newline in title?
+  - text before and after
+  - different image link types, with variations on their values
+  - 525 with text and other inlines before and after, newlines, etc.
+  - need "full" example of image
 - why does hard break not have \n?
   - hard break followed by 3 spaces, then emphasis
   - variations of 52e with extra spaces after, etc.